namanGonnect/DailyBreif/README.md

 1. The program removes friction -> against doing a task
 2. It ensures that small things don't add up to = big losses
 3. Always knowing what to do, means you know when + how to do it. ('Why' -> Simply to clear the TODO)

+###On the Name?
+I believe in creating new innovative applications that benifit the intended audiance.
+Hence, the norms are not welcome in my programs.
+Identifyingly, the name should reflect the innovation of trying something new in the brand and also the playfulness that is associated with it.
+Comes the name -> DailyBreif